When the Kellys Were Out

-When the Kellys Were Out is an Australian feature-length film directed by Harry Southwell about Ned Kelly.
+When the Kellys Were Out is a 1923 Australian feature-length film directed by Harry Southwell about Ned Kelly.
 Only part of the film survives today.

 Plot

 Constable Fitzpatrick arrives at the Kelly house, to accuse Dan Kelly of cattle duffing.
 He is met by Kate Kelly, Dan's sister, and is taken by her beauty.
 Mrs Kelly tries to prevent the arrest and Ned arrives.
 A quarrel ensues in which Fitzpatrick is attacked, and Ned flees.
 He joins with Steve Hary, Joe Byrne and Dan Kelly and escapes to a hide out.

 Ned hears that his mother has been arrested and forms a hatred for the police.
 He and his gang hold up Younghusband Station and just escape the police.
 Then there are the Wombat murders, from which only one person survives.
 The gang hold up the bank at Jerilderie and Kate Kelly rides to warn her brothers.
 Ned and his gang then kill Aaron Sheritt and there is a siege at the battle of Glenrowen Hotel in which Ned is captured and the rest of his band killed.